matthewkrakower/ML-Pipeline-March-Madness/README.md

 - docker compose logs -f airflow-scheduler  # Streams the logs from the scheduler in real time
 ```

-Once the containers are up, the user can access the Airflow UI at http://localhost:8080.
+Once the containers are up, the user can access the Airflow UI at http://localhost:8080 and run the DAG from there.
 The username is march and password is madness.

 <img width="1508" height="645" alt="Image" src="https://github.com/user-attachments/assets/7d14ea9e-0305-466e-a09d-9fbaa66ddfab" />